Modell Pure, 2 mg+0.035 mg 63 pcs

 Symptoms: nausea, vomiting, bleeding when discontinuing the drug.

-Treatment: symptomatic therapy; no specific antidote.
+Treatment: symptomatic therapy; there is no specific antidote.

 ---|---|